-We rate the new version 6.4 before safety is added.
-That score may rise once it’s crash tested.
+We rate the new version at 6.3 out of 10.
 (Read more about how we rate cars.)

 The new Soul is available in LX, X-Line, S, EX, and GT Line trim levels.
 Kia hasn’t yet said how much each will cost, but base cars will start around $18,500 and top trims will tempt $29,000.
 The Soul’s sweet spot will be close to $21,000, however.

 This year’s Soul is subtly different than the car it replaced.
 It’s bigger by inches, but the same boxy profile has returned.
 We like the new face, which is more unified than the outgoing version’s split grille.
 Different trim levels wear different accents.